6 ways to make better use of your tax refund

 #1: Pay down debt.

 This should be a top priority—especially if your debt spans multiple cards and loans.
-Yet choosing to pay down debt seems to be about as popular as acknowledging the proverbial elephant in the room.
+Yet choosing to pay down debt may mean you end up with little to nothing left for any unexpected expenses that could pop up in the near future.

 If you’re at the start of your education career (and lower on the pay grid), saving your tax refund might actually sound like a pretty good idea.
 After all, it means having a little bit of extra money in the bank… and that might seem more responsible than spending it.